Quantum Tokens for Digital Signatures: Properties of Tokenized Signature Schemes

+\begin{theorem} If $\ts$ is a tokenized signature scheme then the scheme $\ds$ as defined above is a memory-dependent digital signature with quantum signing (see Definition~\ref{def:digital_signature}). \end{theorem}

+The construction above only shows a memory-dependent digital signature scheme.
+In Theorem~\ref{thm:ts_implies_ds} in Appendix~\ref{app:super-secure} we show that memory-dependent property in the above construction can be omitted, given additional technical assumptions about the tokenized signature scheme.
+These additional assumptions hold for our main construction --- see Appendix~\ref{app:proving_super_security_and_unprdictability}.

-\begin{proof}[Proof of Theorem~\ref{thm:ts_implies_mds}] It's clear that a valid signature will be accepted by this scheme, so we only need to prove security.
-Suppose there was an adversary who used \emph{distinct} adaptive queries to the signing oracle and produced a signature for a new document, violating Eq.~\eqref{eq:unforgeability_digital_signature}.
-Then this adversary produced valid signatures for $\ell+1$ different\footnote{Here we used the property that the documents given for the signing oracle are distinct.} documents using only $\ell$ calls to the oracle.
-But this means it could produce $\ell+1$ valid signatures of distinct documents using only $\ell$ signing tokens, contradicting the security assumption of the tokenized signature scheme. \end{proof}
+\begin{proof} It is clear that a valid signature will be accepted by this scheme, so we only need to prove security.
+Suppose there was an adversary who used $\ell$ adaptive queries to the signing oracle and produced a signature for a fresh document, violating Eq.~\eqref{eq:unforgeability_digital_signature}.
+Then this adversary produced valid signatures for $\ell+1$ different documents using only $\ell$ calls to the oracle.
+Here we used the property that the documents given for the signing oracle are distinct, as required in an MDS (see Definition~\ref{def:digital_signature}).
+This means one can produce $\ell+1$ valid signatures of distinct documents using only $\ell$ signing tokens, contradicting the security assumption of the tokenized signature scheme. \end{proof}